 Coal Creek sewer upgrade

-Watch for project updates this spring as we make progress designing an upgrade to this important sewer pipeline.
+Watch for project updates as we make progress designing an upgrade to this important sewer pipeline.
 Once completed, this project and the new section of Coal Creek Trunk Sewer will provide service for decades to come.

 View project library for past project updates.